 Rear-Wheel Drive (RWD) Tune

 When drag racing an RWD car, you want to take the weight and power of the engine and have it shift from the front to the back and the front again.
-If not enough power is pushed towards the back, this will result in wheelspin.
-If too much weight is forced to the back, the car will wheelie or lose power.
+If the power pushed towards the back is not enough, this will result in a wheelspin.
+If too much weight is forced onto the back, the car will wheelie or lose power.

 With this in mind, for damping, we would want our front rebounds to be soft to lift the front tires a bit and rear rebounds to be in the middle so that when coming from a launch, it lands smoothly.